 The past five months have been spent preparing the warehouse for production, including the establishment of a batching plant for the onsite manufacture of concrete.
-The facility is expected to begin full production from June this year.
+The facility is now in full production ready to support tunnelling operations of both TBMs.

 The pre-cast segments are constructed using steel moulds, specifically designed to meet the specifications of this project.
 A carousel system is used to move the moulds through various workstations.

 After demoulding, cleaning, reinforcement installation and concreting, the moulds are conveyed into a heated tunnel for accelerated curing.
 They are then painted, stored and later transported to the Forrestfield dive structure, along Dundas Road.
 A purpose-built multi service vehicle (MSV) is used to transport the segments to the tunnel boring machines.